-As reflected in the consolidated financial statements, the Company reported a net loss of \$1,596,000 and cash used in operating activities of \$11,089,000 for the year ended December 31, 2023.
-The Company's net inventory increased from \$42,133,000 to \$77,314,000 as of December 31, 2022 and 2023, respectively, primarily related to contracts with Sypris Electronics' aerospace and defense customers.
-Shipments to customers on certain of these contracts were delayed beyond the initial delivery dates, which negatively impacted the cycle time to convert inventory to cash during the year ended December 31, 2023.
-As a result, the Company experienced a liquidity shortfall in the fourth quarter of 2023 and the first quarter of 2024.
-The shipment delays also contributed to an increase in trade payable balances with certain suppliers.
-The Company has entered into negotiations with these suppliers to amend payment and other terms.
+As reflected in the consolidated financial statements, the Company reported a net loss of \$1,680,000 and \$1,596,000 for the years ended December 31, 2024 and 2023, respectively, and cash used in operating activities of \$11,089,000 for the year ended December 31, 2023.
+The Company's net inventory increased significantly in 2023, primarily related to contracts with Sypris Electronics' aerospace and defense customers.
+Shipments to customers on certain of these contracts were delayed beyond the initial delivery dates, which negatively impacted the cycle time to convert inventory to cash.
+As a result, the Company experienced a liquidity shortfall beginning in the fourth quarter of 2023 and at various times during 2024 and into 2025.
+The shipment delays also contributed to an increase in trade payable balances with certain suppliers during 2023, which the Company was able to successfully negotiate amended payment and other terms on the past due balances.